FHA Loans and Requirements

 Appraised value has less variance as compared to market value because the appraised value is determined by certified professionals such as an appraiser or lender.
 The appraisal process is not arbitrary such as the market value, as the appraiser takes several factors into consideration such as the property’s dimensions, utilities, surrounding neighborhood, value of similar construction houses, and schools, etc.

-While we try our best to get your the best rates, we cannot guarantee that they are always accurate.
-Casaplorer assumes no liability and provides no warranty for the accuracy of the information presented, and will not be held responsible for any damages resulting from its use.
+† While we try our best to get your the best rates, we cannot guarantee that they are always accurate.
+Casaplorer® assumes no liability and provides no warranty for the accuracy of the information presented, and will not be held responsible for any damages resulting from its use.
 Rates shown are for informational purposes only and may differ by zipcode, county, and state.
 Estimated payments do not include taxes and insurance.
 Some state and county maximum loan amount restrictions may apply.
-Casaplorer is not endorsed or sponsored by any mortgage lender or government agency.
+Casaplorer® is not endorsed or sponsored by any mortgage lender or government agency.
 For information regarding any of these rates, please contact the relevant mortgage lender.

-Any calculators or content on this page is provided for general information purposes only.
-Casaplorer does not guarantee the accuracy of information shown and is not responsible for any consequences of its use.
+- The calculators and content on this page are for general information only.
+Casaplorer does not guarantee the accuracy and is not responsible for any consequences of using the calculator.